 The answer is not giving up the review of your year.
 Periodic review is essential to the process of growth and goal achievement.
 The key is to acknowledge, appreciate, and celebrate what you did accomplish, and then to refocus on the goals that you still want to achieve.

 Achieving a goal is a lot like flying a plane.
-You're guaranteed to be off course 99 percent of the time, which means that if you want to successfully reach your destination, it is essential to periodically check your position and correct your course.
-December is an ideal time to perform this much-needed review and analysis.
+You’re guaranteed to be off course 99% of the time, which means that if you want to successfully reach your destination, it is essential to periodically check your position and correct your course.
+December and January is an ideal time to perform this much-needed review and analysis.

 Create a “Win List” For the Year